carbonql/gitbook/README.md

 ## Experimental syntax extensions for JavaScript {#experimental-js}

-In addition to supporting vanilla TypeScript and JavaScript, the CarbonQL client provides a Babel plugin that allows users to use SQL keywords directly in their JavaScript programs.
-The previous TypeScript example would be re-written as:
+In the tabbed code example above, you can see that in addition to supporting vanilla TypeScript and JavaScript, the CarbonQL client provides a Babel plugin that allows users to use SQL keywords directly in their JavaScript programs.
+Specifically, keywords like `where`, `from`, and `select` are added to JavaScript:

 ```typescript
 import {Client, query} from "carbonql";